sass/sass/doc-src/SASS_CHANGELOG.md

 * Table of contents
 {:toc}

+## 3.4.20 (Unreleased)

+* Fix a bug with the rounding changes from 3.4.14 and 3.4.15 where some negative numbers would incorrectly be rounded up instead of down.

 ## 3.4.19 (09 October 2015)

 * Sass numeric equality now better handles float-point errors.
 Any